funktionale-programmierung/bob2015/2019-summer/zeller.md

 ---
 layout: talk
 active: bob2019-summer
-title: Creating maintainable mobile games in Haskell
+title: Cleaning the big picture
 speaker: Christina Zeller
+portrait: christina-zeller.jpg
 type: Vortrag
 language: english
 head: 2019
 ---

-### Cleaning the big picture
+### Creating maintainable mobile games in Haskell

 As game-app developers we want to create many games that are easy to maintain.
 Creation and maintenance gets easier when we can focus on: